minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 <!--
 But Datasets isn't just about Python environments - it's also about models and data!
 Here's an example of loading a model from HuggingFace.

-Look at this - we're pulling the Qwen 32B model directly from HuggingFace.
+[click] Look at this - we're pulling the Qwen 32B model directly from HuggingFace.
 But here's where it gets smart - see those filtering options?
 You can exclude the files you need.

-[click] And check out those advanced features - need to use a regional mirror because HuggingFace is slow in your region?
+And check out those advanced features - need to use a regional mirror because HuggingFace is slow in your region?
 Just change the endpoint.
 Got private models?
 We handle token authentication securely through Kubernetes secrets.

 This means you can have your models ready and waiting, right alongside your environments.
-No more downloading gigabytes every time you start a training job!
+No more downloading gigabytes every time you start an inference or job!
 -->

 ---